Family Engagement Initiative County Page

 Based on the research and recommendations of the Permanency Practice Initiative Workgroup, the Pennsylvania State Roundtable established the Family Engagement Initiative (FEI) in May 2017.

-Pennsylvania counties interested in the FEI complete an application process.
-Once selected, counties enter the FEI in phases.
-All FEI counties have demonstrated strong court/child welfare agency collaboration and a desire to enhance family engagement strategies to produce the best possible outcomes for children and families in the child welfare system.
+Since then, vetted counties have entered the FEI in phases in 2018, 2019, 2020, 2022, and 2024.
+All FEI counties have demonstrated strong court/child welfare agency collaboration and a desire to enhance family engagement strategies to produce the best possible outcomes for children, parents and families in the child welfare system.

-This site is the central location for resources related to the Family Engagement Initiative (FEI).
-This website is intended for judges, juvenile court hearing officers, attorneys, child welfare administrators, supervisors, and caseworkers in an FEI county.
+This webpage is the central location for resources related to the FEI.
+It is intended for use by judges, juvenile court hearing officers, attorneys, child welfare administrators, supervisors, and caseworkers in an FEI county.

-Family Finding – Revised is a core component of the FEI.
-Family Finding – Revised includes engaging, locating, and actively involving family/kin/community to surround the child with a lifelong support network for children and families.
+(FEI) Family Finding-Revised involves engaging, locating, and actively including family/kin/community in the support, planning and service delivery for the family.
+FF revised is an ongoing process to create a lifelong support network for the child and family.
 The revised model combines a holistic approach emphasizing well-being and healing the whole child.

-FEI counties are required to provide a Family Finding Report to the Court at every hearing.
-This report details the child welfare agency’s efforts to locate and engage family/kin/community, how supports plan to be involved in the child’s life, a Child Connections Diagram, and the Child’s Activity Calendar outlining the child’s activities.
+FEI counties are required to provide a Family Finding Report to the Court for each child at every hearing.
+This report details the child welfare agency’s efforts to locate and engage family/kin/community, how supports plan to be involved in the child’s life, a Child Connections Circle, and the Child’s Activity Calendar outlining the child’s activities.
 This is the roadmap to resiliency.

 There is a clear link between high-quality legal representation and positive child welfare outcomes.
 For judges to make the best possible decisions about families, it is critically important that the judge receive the most accurate and complete information possible from all parties.* IM-17-02 | The Administration for Children and Families (hhs.gov)

-The Family Engagement Initiative Enhanced Legal Representation component is grounded in PA State Roundtable’s approved Standards of Practice.
-While all standards of practice are essential, the Family Engagement Initiative focuses on the four core identified standards below derived from the PA State Roundtable’s Standards and the American Bar Association Standards of Practice for Lawyers Representing Child Welfare Agencies.
+The Family Engagement Initiative Enhanced Legal Representation component is grounded in PA State Roundtable’s approved Standards of Practice for Parent Attorneys, Guardian Ad Litem & Legal Counsel practicing in Pennsylvania's Child Dependency System.
+While all standards of practice are essential, the FEI focuses on three primary standards and one additional standard taken out of the American Bar Association Standards of Practice for Lawyers Representing Child Welfare Agencies.

-Each FEI County identifies at least two of the four standards to focus on to help support enhanced legal practices.
+Each FEI County identifies at least two of the four standards to help support enhanced legal practices.
 The selected standards are included and monitored in the county’s FEI Implementation Plan.

 Click below to access various resources: